-Next flight included the following wines:
+The next flight included the following wines:

 2014 Chambolle Musigny 1.Cru Les Fuées – vineyard close to Bonnes Mares, vines planted in 1945, only 0.23 ha.
 Creamy and potent stuff, great complexity, great purity of fruit, sophisticated and with long and persistent finish.
 Sublime wine.
 94+p.

 2014 Nuits St. Georges 1.Cru La Richemone Vignes Centenaires (Ultra) – 0.65 ha with vines originating from 1902.
-Very intense and very creamy on the palate, utterly aromatic on the nose, pure spicy cherry and raspberry fruit, impressive depth, complexity and sophisticated touch.
+Very intense and creamy on the palate, utterly aromatic on the nose, pure spicy cherry and raspberry fruit, impressive depth, complexity and sophisticated touch.
 Stunning effort.
 95+p.

 Then to round the tasting up, we were treated with the following wines:

 2012 Griotte Chambertin – situated close to another Grand Cru vineyard, Clos de Beze, 60 years old vines, grapes obtain full ripeness quite early due to vineyard facing south and getting a lot of sun.
-Immensely expressive wine with awesome complexity and depth, sublime and with striking elegance and finesse.
+Immensely expressive wine with remarkable complexity and depth, sublime and with striking elegance and finesse.
 96p.

 2007 Chambertin Clos de Beze – Christophe Perrot-Minot doesn’t own this vineyard.
-He buys grapes from his very good friend Pierre Damoy, who owns whole 5 ha of different Grand Cru vineyards in Chambertin.
+He buys grapes from his very good friend Pierre Damoy, who owns 5 ha of different Grand Cru vineyards in Chambertin.
 Christophe Perrot Minot vinifies the purchased grapes in his way.
-A big, big concentration of dark fruit but if you expect a hammer blow, then you will be disappointed.
+A big, big concentration of dark fruit, but if you expect a hammer blow, then you will be disappointed.
 You get instead creamy, sophisticated and sublime stuff with stunning elegance and finesse.
 Utterly expressive wine!
 96+p.

 I tasted many reds but unfortunately only a few whites as I run short of time.